callumhackett/corpora/README.md

 # Corpora

-This is a search tool for some NLU benchmark datasets.
-You can interact with it at corpora.streamlit.app.
+This is a streamlit app you can visit [in your browser](corpora.streamlit.app) to perform text searches of some NLU benchmark datasets.